From Cauchy's determinant formula to bosonic and fermionic immanant identities: Acknowledgments

 \section{Acknowledgments}

+We thank the referees for their detailed reading and valuable comments, which led to a significant improvement of the paper.
 A.K.\ was partially supported by Ramanujan Fellowship grant SB/S2/RJN-121/2017, MATRICS grant MTR/2017/000295, and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India), by grant F.510/25/CAS-II/2018(SAP-I) from UGC (Govt.~of India), and by a Young Investigator Award from the Infosys Foundation.
 S.S. was partially supported by Simons Foundation grant 509766, and NSF grants DMS-1939600 and DMS-2001537.